The global food supply chain is impacted by pollution in low- and middle-income countries.

 Happening Now: US Foods Contaminated with Heavy Metals From Imported Ingredients

 Lead contaminated food can be the source of lead poisoning.
-In 2023, three cinnamon-applesauce products were recalled by the US FDA because of very high lead levels, who urged children who ate the product(s) to have a blood test to check for possible lead exposure.
+In 2023, the US FDA recalled three cinnamon-applesauce products due to lead contamination, and urged children who ate the product(s) to have a blood test to check for possible lead exposure.
 The source of lead contamination is imported cinnamon, which originated in Sri Lanka and was shipped to Ecuador, where it was ground into a powder.
 The F.D.A. has indicated that it was likely during this process in Ecuador where the cinnamon became contaminated with lead chromate.
 As of March 2024, hundreds of US children in 44 states have been lead poisoned from these cinnamon-applesauce pouches.

 Consumer Reports also found dangerous heavy metals in chocolate from Hershey’s, Theo, Trader Joe’s, and other popular brands.